evondev/evondev-dracula/README.md

 ## Enable Gradient scheme

-- Install Custom CSS and JS Loader
+- Install Custom CSS and JS Loader Extension
 - Download file `gradient.css` by [`click here`](https://github.com/evondev/evondev-dracula/blob/master/gradient.css)
 - Copy `gradient.css` to a location on your machine, such as your user folder.
 Copy the file path and add it to your VS code `settings.json`.
 - On Mac it might look something like the snippet below: